 Table of Contents

-Trigonometry is a part of mathematics that focuses on the relationships between angles and sides in triangles.
+Trigonometry is the study of how the angles and sides of triangles are connected.
 It is particularly useful in right-angled triangles and finds applications in geometry, physics, engineering, astronomy, and more.
 The term comes from the Greek words “trigonon” (triangle) and “metron” (measure).
 It helps in finding unknown angles and sides of triangles.
 The main functions in trigonometry are sine (sin), cosine (cos), and tangent (tan).

 Trigonometry is crucial in geometry, especially for solving right triangles.
 It is applied in professions like architecture, navigation, astronomy, and physics.
 It also serves as a foundation for calculus and higher-level mathematics.

-A trigonometric table is a reference chart that presents the values of trigonometric functions for specific standard angles: 0°, 30°, 45°, 60°, and 90°.
+A trigonometry table is a chart that shows the values of sine, cosine, tangent, and other ratios for common angles.
+0°, 30°, 45°, 60°, and 90°.
 These values are key for solving various trigonometric problems without a calculator.
 The table includes values for sine, cosine, tangent, cotangent, secant, and cosecant.
 It simplifies calculations and aids in solving trigonometric equations.

 Here’s the standard trigonometry table for quick reference: